mongodb/atlas-github-action/README.md

 ## Limitations
 1. This Action only supports Linux runners (e.g. ubuntu-latest).
-2. MongoDB Atlas CLI only officially supports the latest version of this GitHub Action.
+2. This Action only officially supports the latest version of the Atlas CLI.

 ## License